visgl/luma.gl/docs/api-reference/webgl/framebuffer.md

 * The attachment point `GL.BACK` refersn to the default framebuffer's back buffer.

-* The set of available attachments is larger in WebGL2, and also the extensions `WEBGL_draw_buffers` and `WEBGL_depth_texture` provide additional attachments that match or exceed the WebGL2 set.
+* The set of available attachments is larger in WebGL 2, and also the extensions `WEBGL_draw_buffers` and `WEBGL_depth_texture` provide additional attachments that match or exceed the WebGL 2 set.

 ### Framebuffer Attachment Values